Kwiziq community member

 I seem to remember another lesson that talked about the the sort of construction above.
 Something like Whose suitcase is this?
 (French translation appreciated)- C'est a moi. = It's mine.
 I have trouble remembering the "names" of the different types of pronouns.
 Would it be possible to add a link to the lesson that discussed à moi, à toi, etc. ?

-This relates to:Le mien, le tien, le sien, etc = Mine, yours, his/hers/its (possessive pronouns) -
+This question relates to:French lesson "Le mien, le tien, le sien, etc = Mine, yours, his/hers/its (possessive pronouns)"

 Kwiziq language super star